Mehdirben/notty/REPORT.md

 The decision to implement XML/XSD in Notty was driven by several important considerations:

 1. **Data Portability**: XML is a universal format that can be read by virtually any programming language or platform.
-Users can export their notes and import them into other systems.

 2. **Data Integrity**: XSD validation ensures that all notes follow a consistent structure.
 Invalid data is rejected before it enters the system, preventing data corruption.